kkk-petrov/dots/README.md

 Review and customize the configurations before running the script to ensure compatibility with your system and preferences.

 ## Disclaimer
-Before running the installation script, make sure that all the required packages for the configurations are installed on your system.
-Refer to the documentation of each tool for specific dependencies.
-The script does not handle package installations, and missing dependencies may lead to errors or incomplete configurations.
 Use these dotfiles and the installation script at your own risk.
 Always review and understand the configurations before applying them to your system.
 Make backups of existing configurations to avoid data loss.